nicoespeon/understandlegacycode.com/content/blog/avoid-rewriting-a-legacy-system-from-scratch-by-strangling-it.md

   When application becomes impossible to maintain, a rewrite is very tempting.
   But it could make things worse.
 ---
-As we speak about legacy project, it common to reach a point where there's so much technical debt that you can't implement new features anymore.
+As we speak about *legacy projects*, it common to reach a point where there's so much technical debt that you can't implement new features anymore.

 The code was hacked around repeatedly.
 And you've reached the **point of no return**.

-## Facing the beast, you try to find a solution to move on!
+## You try to find a solution to move on!

-Maybe you tried to rework parts of the app, but every refactoring pulls the rest of the app. 😭
+Maybe you tried to rework parts of the app, but every refactoring pulls the rest of the app. 😫

-Maybe you tried to write unit tests before you can do change, but that code wasn't designed to be testable in the first place! 😬
+Maybe you tried to write unit tests before you can do change, but that code wasn't designed to be testable in the first place! 😭

-Maybe you think that you should just freeze the app and stop touching it anymore… 😫
+Maybe you think that you should just freeze the app and stop touching it anymore… 😬

 > What to do if you need to change code that's impossible to maintain, without making it worse?

-## Is rewriting from scratch a good idea?
+## Why "rewriting from scratch" doesn't work

 Sometimes, code is  **risky to change** and **expensive to refactor**.

-In such situation, a seemingly good idea would be to rewrite it, from scratch.
+In such situation, a seemingly good idea would be to rewrite it.

+From scratch.

 Here's how it goes:

 1. You discuss with management about the strategy of stopping new features for some time, while you rewrite the existing app.
 2. You estimate the rewrite will take 6 months to cover what the existing app does.